NormandaleWells/graphics/README.md

-For colors, I'm using my own ColorRGB class which wraps the java.awt.Color class, but also has a constructor for defining a color by name, using the [X11 color names](https://en.wikipedia.org/wiki/X11_color_names).
+For colors, I'm using my own ColorRGB class which wraps the java.awt.Color class, but also has a constructor for defining a color by name using the [X11 color names](https://en.wikipedia.org/wiki/X11_color_names).

 # Known issues